 Once a class has reached its enrollment capacity, the status of that class will change from "Open" to "Closed."
 When a class closes, a waitlist may open, allowing students the option to place themselves on the waitlist.
-The waitlist has a limit of 20 spots.
+Most waitlists have 20 spots.
 The first student on the waitlist will be the first to have the opportunity to register and so on.